Goodness-of-fit test for count distributions with finite second moment: Simulation study

-\end{itemize} where various parameters values are considered (see Table~\ref{tab: tabella1} and ~\ref{tab: tabella2}).
+The empirical power of the test based on $Z_n$ is investigated and compared to that of the chi-squared test considering, under the null hypothesis, the same distributions already adopted for assessing the empirical significance level.
+The power behaviour is assessed against some common alternative distributions with various parameter values and against contiguous alternatives, as introduced in Section \ref{sec:contig}.
+In order to highlight the behaviour of the proposed test in the most general context, we considered alternative distributions for which consistency holds, but not necessarily belonging to the class ensuring constant sign of the derivative of the ratio of the p.g.f.s.
+Alternative distributions include overdispersed and underdispersed, mixtures and zero-inflated distributions, together with distributions having mean close to variance.
+In particular, as well as in \cite{gurtler2000recent} and \cite{meintanis2008class}, we consider Poisson distribution denoted by $\mathcal{P}(\lambda)$, Mixture of two Poisson by $\mathcal{MP}(\lambda_{1},\lambda_{2})$ with mixture weight $0.5$, Binomial by $\mathcal{B}(k, p)$, Negative Binomial by $\mathcal{NB}(k, p)$, Generalized Hermite by $\mathcal{GH}(a, b, k)$, Discrete Uniform in $\{0,1,\dots,\nu\}$ by $\mathcal{DU}(\nu)$, Logarithmic Series by $\mathcal{LS}(\theta)$, Generalized Poisson by $\mathcal{GP}(\lambda_1,\lambda_2)$, Zero-inflated Binomial by $\mathcal{ZB}(k, p_{1}, p_{2})$, Zero-inflated Negative Binomial by $\mathcal{ZNB}(k, p_{1}, p_{2})$, Zero-inflated Poisson by $\mathcal{ZP}(\lambda_{1},\lambda_{2})$, where various parameters values are considered (see Table~\ref{tab: tabella1} and ~\ref{tab: tabella2}).
 From each distribution, $5000$ samples of size $n=30, 50$ are independently generated and on each sample the tests based on $Z_n$ and $Q_n$ are performed at the nominal significance level $\alpha=0.05$.
 The empirical power of each test is computed as the proportion of rejections of the null hypothesis.
-Table~\ref{tab: tabella1} reports, for each one-parameter model specified under null hypothesis and for each alternative distribution, the empirical powers and achieved by the test based on $Z_n$ and $Q_n$, respectively, for $n=30$, while Table~\ref{tab: tabella2} contains the same information for $n=50$.
+Table~\ref{tab: tabella1} reports, for each model specified under null hypothesis and for each alternative distribution, the empirical powers achieved by the test based on $Z_n$ and $Q_n$, respectively, for $n=30$, while Table~\ref{tab: tabella2} for $n=50$.